Technology, Data & Analytics

 You are not behind!
 Ideally, securing an internship should happen during your junior year.
 However, securing an internship could happen anytime during your college experience as well.
 And yes, it could even happen during your senior year when you are about to graduate.
 Even if you are not able to secure an internship as a first year or sophomore, you can always build your experiences (i.e. working a part time job, volunteering, creating projects) to be more marketable the next time you apply!

-There are opportunities out there for you.
-Employers tend to recruit juniors for their internships.
 However, that doesn’t mean that first year students won’t be able to secure an internship.
-There are employers, such as Microsoft, who offer internship programs specifically for first years and sophomores.
-In addition, networking could also support first year students (and really any year) with their internship search!
+Some employers, such as Microsoft or Deloitte Consulting offer internship programs specifically for first years and sophomores.

 This job description has so many specific software and tools listed, I can’t know them all!
 How do I know if I’m qualified for a job?